What you can find on this page

 - date and time of purchase

-- bank extract mentioning the payment
+- bank account statement showing the payment

 Why is it necessary to wait 4 days for a subscription bought online to be loaded on a MOBIB card?